Warner Bros. Television Studios: From 1967 to 2000

-On March 25, 1986, Ted Turner and his Turner Broadcasting System purchased Metro-Goldwyn-Mayer (MGM) from Kirk Kerkorian for $1.5 billion, and renamed MGM Entertainment Company, Inc. Turner immediately sold MGM's United Artists (UA) subsidiary back to Kerkorian for roughly $480 million.
-However, Turner was unable to find financing for the rest of the deal because of concerns in the financial community over the debt-load of his companies; thus, on August 26, 1986, Turner was forced to sell MGM's production and distribution assets to UA for $300 million.
-The MGM lot and lab facilities were sold to Lorimar-Telepictures.
-Turner kept the pre-May 1986 MGM film and television library, along with the Associated Artists Productions library, and the RKO Pictures films that United Artists had previously purchased.
-Warner Bros.
-Television has produced new productions based on Turner Entertainment's properties.

-On June 1, 1986, Alan Shayne has left as president of the studio after 10 years, to start out a new production company, Alan Shayne Productions, which will be affiliated in association with the studio, in order to develop four made-for-TV movies and miniseries projects, which was developed for the 1987–88 season.
+On June 1, 1986, Alan Shayne has left as president of the studio after 10 years, to start out a new production company, Alan Shayne Productions, which will be affiliated in association with the studio, in order to develop four made-for-TV movies and miniseries projects, which was developed for the 1987–1988 season.

 Prior to the merge with Time Inc., Warner Communications acquired Lorimar-Telepictures.
 The acquisition completed on January 12, 1989.
-Lorimar Television folded into WBTV in July 1993.
+Lorimar Television folded into Warner Bros.
+Television in July 1993.
 Telepictures later became a television production company.

 In 1992, Witt/Thomas Productions signed a television contract with Warner Bros. after the previous contract with Disney was not renewed.
 In 1993, two Time Warner-affiliated production companies Quincy Jones Entertainment and David Salzman Entertainment had merged their companies to form Quincy Jones-David Salzman Entertainment, which was affiliated with Warner Bros. and Time Warner.
 Not too long after that, Lorimar Television was folded into WBTV, taking some key members with them.
 In 1993, Tom Arnold and Roseanne Barr via Wapello County Productions struck a deal with the studio.
 Later that year, Warner Bros.
 Television partnered with Bud Grant Productions, a company led by CBS executive Bud Grant, and formerly of Grant/Tribune Productions for a two-year, non-exclusive deal.